nVINCEble/dotfiles_macos/README.md

 - Finder Show Path Bar
 - Trackpad (Three Finger Drag and Tap to Click disabled)
 - Git (config and SSH)
+- Alfred (Turn off spotlight and use alfred instead)